-We all know the age-old saying, “blondes have more fun” has run its course and that women with all hair colors are living their best lives.
-And with the introduction of fun new hair colors such as purple, pink and even green into the trend spectrum, it isn’t the only standout hair color you can have.
-With that said, blonde hair is still extremely popular (and gorgeous), and if it isn't your natural hair color, you might want to explore the blonde side at some point.
+We all know the age-old saying, “blondes have more fun” has run its course and that women of all hair colors are living their best lives.
+And with the introduction of fun new hair colors, such as purple, pink and even green, into the trend spectrum, it isn’t the most standout hair color you can have.
+With that said, blonde hair is still extremely popular, and if it isn't your natural hair color, you might want to explore the blonde side at some point.

-While switching to blonde hair isn’t always the easiest hair color choice you can make because of the process involved, the good news is, whether you have black hair, brown hair, or red hair, you can DIY the hue — no salon visit necessary.
-Read on to learn how to dye your hair blonde right at home and the products you can add to your hair care routine to care for your pretty new shade.
+While switching to blonde hair isn’t always the easiest hair color choice you can make because of the process involved, whether you have black hair, brown hair, or red hair, you can DIY the hue — no salon visit necessary.
+Read on to learn how to dye your hair blonde right at home and the products you can add to your hair care routine to care for your pretty new blonde shade.

 If you have warmer tones opt for richer, warmer blonde shades.
 Blonde hair dyes like L’Oréal Paris Superior Preference in Golden Blonde, L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color in Light Reddish Blonde, and L’Oréal Paris Féria in Ultra Pearl Blonde will do the most to complement your complexion.

 Want a pretty platinum blonde?
 The L’Oréal Paris Feria Hyper Platinum Advanced Lightening System Bleach can lift up to eight levels for those with dark brown to light brown hair.

 How To Dye Your Hair Blonde